 Spotting the elusive rhino while on safari is a highlight for many.
 Unfortunately there are hardly any left in the "true wild" these days .
 You are more likely to see them in the smaller private reserves where they need round the clock protection.
-Even that is not always enough, as the recent poaching/killing of a rhino in the heavily protected Nairobi National Park illustrated last week.
+Even that is not always enough, as a recent report on the BBC reported that 2013 was the worst year for rhino poaching in recent history - almost 3 rhinos every day in South Africa.
 Shocking!

 I thought it would be fun to blog 10 fun facts about rhinos, (both black and white) so you can learn to appreciate this wonderful animal and perhaps help to try and save it from being poached into oblivion.

 Rhinos have roamed the earth for more than 50 million years and now walk around with a price tag of about $180,000 on the end of their noses.
 It's absurd considering that there is about as much medicinal value in rhino horn as there is in my baby toenail.
 Tylenol works to reduce fevers, Viagra works to improve libido, and Alka-seltzer works for hangovers.
 There are plenty of new cancer drugs out there readily available in China and Vietnam - come on people, how can we help persuade you to use those instead!

 - There are five species of rhino, two in Africa (black and white) and three species in Asia

 - Rhinos can grow to over 6 feet tall, more than 11 feet in length and weigh up to 6000 lbs.

 - Rhinos are actually neither black nor white in color, they are all grey